Questions ranked in order of most common:

 Q: Can I switch one week for another and will there be a fee?

-A: Prior to camp starting, just send us a quick email and we’ll gladly switch a week.
+A: At least 14 days prior to the week you want to change, just send us a quick email and we’ll gladly switch a week.
 If one week is cheaper or more expensive, we’ll either refund the difference or have you pay the difference.
+There will be a $35 fee if you cancel or switch out of a week 13 days or fewer prior to the start of that particular week.

 Q: What is your plan for inclement weather, indoor space in general, and bathrooms?